This course is only available for students in the BA International Studieswith a A2 level (CEFR) in German.

 These basics are acquired by using the textbook and through a wide range of real-life situations, performed either individually or in groups.
 Grammar, cultural topics, current issues and pronunciation are main concerns, too.

-This course enables the student to achieve a good level B1/A2 of the Common European Frame (CEF).
+This course enables the student to achieve a level B1 of the Common European Framework (CEF).

-This course is the first course in a series of three language acquisition courses within the International Studies program.
+This course is the first one in a series of three language acquisition courses within the International Studies programme.
 The final objective of this course series is to obtain an intermediate level of proficiency in German, aimed at communication with people in the region in everyday social situations and enabling students to follow current affairs in the region via various media.

 Mode of instruction